 - Applicants are required to participate in conference calls/webinars before and after PAE (a minimum of two calls/webinars will be scheduled).

 - Presenting grants for artist fee support require at least a 1:1 cash match.
-The grant (up to $2,500) must be used to book a 2016 PAE juried showcase artist or South Arts showcase artist for the 2017-2018 season.
+The grant (up to $2,500) must be used to book a 2018 PAE juried showcase artist for the 2019-2020 season.
 The artist/company must reside outside of the presenter’s state, and must provide a public performance and an educational component.
 Applicants must agree to the contract terms and Assurance of Compliance.
 Grants are subject to approval of an application.
-Grantees are required to complete a report after the engagement.
+Grantees are required to complete a final report after the engagement.

 - Grant recipients are required to provide accessibility for constituents with disabilities at grant-funded events.
 For the purpose of these guidelines, accessibility relates to your overall facility and project being accessible to all.
 The National Endowment for the Arts has resources to assist arts organizations in making accommodations.
 Please visit the NEA’s website for more information.

-- Annual dues/membership fees (up to $200) for statewide networks will be provided only for NEW membership or organizations that do not have budgeted funds for dues/fees.
+- Annual dues/membership fees (up to $200) for statewide networks will be supported only for NEW membership or organizations that do not have budgeted funds for dues/fees.

 - Grants are NOT transferable to other individuals.
 All changes must be discussed with South Arts before the conference.
 Awards may be revised or revoked in light of such changes.